TheWatcherMultiversal/Veapysh/README.md

 <a href="#!" target="_blank"><img src="https://img.shields.io/badge/-Bash-082405?style=for-the-badge&logo=gnu bash&logoColor=white"</a>
 <a href="#!" target="_blank"><img src="https://img.shields.io/badge/-Git-161618?style=for-the-badge&logo=git&logoColor=orange"</a>
 </div>

-##

-A terminal utility programmed in python and bash script, for the automation of basic processes for the end user.
-Only available on Linux systems.
-This utility makes use of the commands offered by the Linux terminal to automate simple tasks such as making backup copies for a certain time.
-It also offers a registry file to see in real time the changes made by the program.

 ## Install veapysh
 To install Veapysh, simply clone this repository with the following commands: